-“Are you going to give The Pink Pussycat Club a go then, Weasley?” asked Ron.
+“Are you going to join The Pink Pussycat Club then?” asked Ron.

 “I might,” I mused.
 “Although is there really much point?
 I mean, Squeak and I have both been neutered.
 Should we mention that on our profiles?
 Or maybe say we’re gender fluid or something?”

 “Christ no!” said Ron, rejecting this suggestion out of turn.
 “Just don’t say anything.”

 “Surely at some point in the relationship, it might come out … as it were.”